WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-donation-leaderboard-in-wordpress-with-paymattic.md

 :::

 ::: tip Need Help?
-If you have questions or need assistance, our [@support team](https://wpmanageninja.com/support-tickets/) is ready to help!
+If you have questions or need assistance, our [support team](https://wpmanageninja.com/support-tickets/) is ready to help!
 :::